matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 recommendation: https://www.w3.org/TR/webrtc/#hold-functionality

-If both the invite event and the accepted answer event have `version` equal to `1`, either party may send `m.call.negotiate` with an `sdp` field to offer new SDP to the other party.
+If both the invite event and the accepted answer event have `version` equal to `1`, either party may send `m.call.negotiate` with a `description` field to offer new SDP to the other party.
 This event has `call_id` with the ID of the call and `party_id` equal to the client's party ID for that call.
 The caller ignores any negotiate events with `party_id` + `user_id` tuple not equal to that of the answer it accepted.
 Clients should use the `party_id` field to ignore the remote echo of their